-W. Kendale Southerland has served as President of Asia-Pacific Operations of ModusLink since August 2004.
-From September 2001 to August 2004, Mr. Southerland served as President, Asia Pacific of Modus Media International, Inc. From September 2000 to September 2001, Mr. Southerland served as a member of the Board of Directors of Mattress Firm, Inc., a specialty bedding retailer.
-From June 1999 to September 2000, Mr. Southerland served as Senior Vice President, Global Sales and Marketing of Modus Media International, Inc.
+W. Kendale Southerland has served as President of Sales and Marketing since February 2005.
+From August 2004 to February 2005, Mr. Southerland served as President of Asia-Pacific Operations of ModusLink.
+From

+September 2001 to August 2004, Mr. Southerland served as President, Asia Pacific of Modus Media International, Inc. From September 2000 to September 2001, Mr. Southerland served as a member of the Board of Directors of Mattress Firm, Inc., a specialty bedding retailer.

 Rudolph J. Westerbos has served as President of Europe Operations of ModusLink since August 2004.
-From July 2002 to August 2004, Mr. Westerbos served as Senior Vice President and Managing Director of Europe and Asia of SalesLink.
-From March 2001 to July 2002, Mr. Westerbos served as Vice President, Sales and Marketing and Chief Information Officer of Software Logistics Corporation d/b/a iLogistix, a global provider of supply chain management solutions which was acquired by the Company in July 2002.
-From December 1999 to December 2001, Mr. Westerbos served as Vice President, eBusiness Solutions for iLogistix.
+From July 2002 to August 2004, Mr. Westerbos served as Senior Vice President and Managing Director of Europe and Asia of SalesLink, then a wholly owned subsidiary of the Company.
+From March 2001 to July 2002, Mr. Westerbos served as Vice President, Sales and Marketing and Chief Information Officer of Software Logistics Corporation d/b/a iLogistix, a global provider of supply chain management solutions which was acquired by the Company in July 2002 after Software Logistics Corporation's March 2001 voluntary filing for protection under Chapter 11 of the U.S. Bankruptcy Code.
+From December 1999 to December 2001, Mr. Westerbos served as Vice President, eBusiness Solutions for iLogistix, and from 1994 to 1999 Mr. Westerbos served in various other positions with iLogistix.